 Rolex Day-Date 40 “President”

-There’s a reason this watch been worn by world leaders from Eisenhower to Churchill.
-When it was first released in 1956, the Day-Date was the first watch to indicate the date fully spelt out.
+There’s a reason this watch has been worn by world leaders, and in particular, U.S. presidents.
+When it was first released in 1956, the Day-Date was the first watch to indicate the day of the week fully spelt out.
 More importantly, its pie-pan bezel and thin, elegant bracelet (from whence its name comes) befit any giant of politics.

 Case Material: 18 carat gold